ayzeta/server-status-monitor/README.md

 # Server Status Monitor

-A single-file, real-time infrastructure dashboard for **cPanel / CloudLinux** servers.
+A single-file, real-time infrastructure dashboard for **cPanel** servers (CloudLinux optional — its CageFS / LVE / Imunify signals are auto-detected when present).
 Load, CPU, RAM, disk, IO wait, network saturation, RAID/SMART health, services, top processes, per-account disk & PHP workers, and a live event log — all on one auto-refreshing page, with **zero dependencies** (no database, no npm, no external services).